-Pete is a drywall contractor friend of mine who’s always quick with a joke and a smile, and he mentioned something once that I won’t forget.
+Pete is a drywall contractor friend of mine (the best drywaller I know) who’s always quick with a joke and a smile, and he mentioned something once that I won’t forget.
 “If I hire a drywaller who smokes, I should pay them $2 an hour less because of smoke breaks.
 If that smoker also has a smartphone, they’re worth $10 an hour less because of screen breaks.”
 Pete laughed as he said this, but it was the kind of laugh that covers something big and tragic.

 The Internet Is Both Great & Terrible

 While the internet is the biggest and most powerful force for worthwhile learning and productivity in human history, it’s also the biggest and most powerful force ever for killing time, talents, morals and relationships.
 This is especially true since the advent of the smartphone.
 Like a lab animal conditioned to get another dose of dopamine with every push of a button, the insatiable draw towards social sharing, games and the latest “news” has all the hallmarks of chemical addiction.
 Am I overstating this?
 I don’t think so.
-I know a clinical psychologist and she tells me that the symptoms of digital addiction she sees regularly in her practice are identical in nature and physiology to chemical addictions she also sees.
-No responsible parent would give a loaded syringe of heroine to their child, yet it’s common to find kids under 10 with phones and unrestricted internet access.
+I know a clinical psychologist and she tells me that the symptoms of digital addiction she sees regularly in her practice (and especially in children) are identical in nature and physiology to chemical addictions she also sees.
+No responsible parent would give a loaded syringe of heroine to their child, yet it’s common to find kids under 10 with smart phones and unrestricted internet access.
 In fact, it’s not only common, it’s the norm.
-I know of grade school children at recess in schoolyards who’ve been introduced to hard-core pornography via their phones that’s worse than what was illegal to sell out of a trench coat in a back alley a few decades ago.
+I know of grade school children at recess in schoolyards who’ve been introduced to the hardest-core pornography imaginable via their phones, stuff that’s worse than what was illegal to sell out of a trench coat in a back alley a few decades ago.
 Smartphones are the lead water pipe of the 21st century.

 Control the Internet Or It’ll Control You

 So what can you do?
 I figure it comes down to one old-fashioned personal trait that’s fallen out of favour.
 Discipline.
-Are you disciplined enough to use the great and productive things the internet has to offer, without having your life and your kids’ lives waste away in destructive side of the digital world?
-I sure hope so, and there’s one idea that I find helpful in this regard.
+Are you disciplined enough to use the great and productive things the internet has to offer, without having your life and your kids’ lives waste away in the destructive side of the digital world?
+I sure hope so, and there’s one idea that I find particularly helpful in this regard.

 All online activities can be slotted into one of two categories: productive and consumptive.
 Productive use of the internet involves learning, earning and discerning.